pmaitland/TSP-Visualisation/docs/work-log.md

 Began updating visualisation to show new animation step.

 **13:00-13:50**
-Updated visualisation to show the new step.
+Updated visualisation to show the new step and began implementing buttons to jump to the start/end of the animation.

+**15:05-15:30**
+Finished implementing buttons to jump to the start/end of the animation.